Convergence of Ricci flow solutions to Taub-NUT: The Ricci flow in

 and

+where the Laplacian formula is given in \eqref{formulalaplacian}.
 Similarly to the analysis in the finite-time case \cite{work2}, we show that the derivatives stay uniformly bounded and that the flow becomes rotationally symmetric in space-time regions where the orbits get degenerate. \\In the following estimates $\alpha$ always denotes a uniform, space-time independent constant that may change from line to line, unless otherwise stated. \begin{lemma} If $(\R^{4},g(t))_{t\geq 0}$ is the maximal Ricci flow solution evolving from some $g_{0}\in\Gaf$, then the following conditions hold:

 \end{lemma} \begin{proof} \emph{Estimate \eqref{firstderivativesbounded}.} Consider the upper bound for $\bb_{s}$.
 Since $\bb_{s}(\origin,t) = 1$ and by Lemmas \ref{characterizationALF} and \ref{ALFpreserved} we see that $\bb_{s}(s,t)$ converges to either 1 or 2 at infinity for any $t\geq 0$, we deduce that if $\bb_{s}$ attains a value $\bar{\alpha} > \sup \bb_{s}(\cdot,0)$, then there exists a maximum point $(p_{0},t_{0})$ among prior times where $\bb_{s}(p_{0},t_{0}) = \bar{\alpha}$ for the first time.
 We can then argue as in \cite[Lemma 4.3]{work2}.
 The same argument works for $\cc_{s}$ as well.